TooSRT/Supercomputing/README.md

-## Supercomputing Project m2
+## Supercomputing Project M2
 Project of supercomputing, the goal is to use differents parallelization methods (OpenMP, MPI, CUDA) and compare their efficacity.

 ## Usage
 A makefile is available

-Run and execute program with
+Run and execute all the programs with
 ```bash
 make run
 ```

-Or run a specific program with
+Or run and execute a specific program with
 ```bash
 make run_<name_of_the_file>
 ```